kresusapp/kresus/CONTRIBUTING.md

 ## Publish on npm

 - Just after this on the same branch, run `npm publish`.
-- Test npm release with `npm install --prefix /tmp` and run Kresus from there.
+- Test npm release with `npm install --prefix /tmp kresus` and run Kresus from there.

 ## Publish on Docker hub